reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 We are using us-east-1 as the region and JSON as the output format.

 ## Terraform Concepts with Simple Workflow
-Froa basic workflow in Terraform , we first design the infrastructure resources in a configuration file.
+Froa basic workflow in Terraform , we first design the infrastructure resources in a configuration file, called the desired state.
 We then use this configuration to create the actual infrastructure.

 The configuration is defined in [Terraform language](https://www.terraform.io/docs/language/index.html) using a JSON-like syntax called Hashicorp Configuration Language(HCL) that tells Terraform how to manage a collection of infrastructure.
 A configuration can consist of one or more files and directories.

 ### Init, Plan, and Apply Cycle
-Terraform has the concept of state.
-Our desired state is what infrastructure resources we wish to create.
-When we run the `plan`, Terraform pulls the resource information and compares it with the desired infrastructure.
+We start with our desired state that is the collection of infrastructure resources we wish to create.
+When we run the `plan`, Terraform pulls the actual resource information from the provider and compares it with the desired infrastructure.
 It then outputs a report containing the changes which will happen when the configuration is applied(during the `Apply` stage).

 The main steps for any basic task with Terraform are:
 1. Create a workspace folder